rubberduck203/avr-template/README.md

 - size: Display the AVR Memory Usage
 - check: Run tests
 - clean: Delete all files in all `bin` and `obj` directories

-### Targets I'd Like to Support, but Don't Yet

-- upload: Use avrdude to upload the hex to the microcontroller
+- install: Use AVRDUDE to upload your program to the device
-- install: standard target alias for upload

 ## Mocks